-SECTION 4.1 Area of Law Criminal Provisions for Facilitators The acts of assisting, enabling, or financially benefitting from child sex trafficking are included as The Policy Point criminal offenses in the state sex trafficking statute.
-Facilitators of domestic minor sex trafficking are those people or businesses that assist, enable, aid, or financially benefit from child sex trafficking.
+Area of Law Criminal Provisions for Facilitators The Policy Point The acts of assisting, enabling, or financially benefiting from child sex trafficking are included as criminal offenses in the state sex trafficking statute.
+The Legislative Solution Facilitators of domestic minor sex trafficking are those people or business that assist, enable, aid, or financially benefit from child sex trafficking.
 These actions are essential to the success of the sex trafficking enterprise but facilitators are rarely held accountable for their role in the crime of sex trafficking.
-Due to the low risk of being prosecuted or seriously penalized, facilitators often reap The Legislative the financial benefits of the sex trafficking industry without significant risk of criminal liability.
-Solution Including the act of assisting, enabling, and/or financially benefitting from domestic minor sex trafficking in state human trafficking laws allow law enforcement to fully investigate cases, enabling prosecutors to obtain convictions and providing judges appropriate sentencing for these perpetrators who provide the opportunity and means for the commercial sexual exploitation of children.
+Due to the low risk of being prosecuted or seriously penalized, facilitators often reap the financial benefits of the sex trafficking industry without significant risk of criminal liability.
+The inclusion of acts of assisting, enabling, and/or financially benefitting from domestic minor sex trafficking in state human trafficking laws allows law enforcement to fully investigate cases, enables prosecutors to obtain convictions, and provides judges appropriate sentencing for these perpetrators who facilitate the commercial sexual exploitation of children.